SimonMoynihan33/fur-ever-mates-adoption/README.md

 ![Logo and Nav](docs/nav-laptop.png)
 ### Hero Image

-- The hero image was downloaded from [Pexels](https://www.pexels.com/).
+- The Hero image was downloaded from [Pexels](https://www.pexels.com/).
 The image is bright and shows four dogs looking over a wall.
 This is to produce a positive emotional reaction from the user.

 - There is a hero image set for mobile and also for devices 768px and above.